amideo-7/StockPricePrediction/README.md

 The LSTM neural network is a type of recurrent neural network that is well-suited for time series data, such as stock prices.
 LSTM models were designed to address the vanishing gradient problem.
 LSTM models have a special structure that allows them to learn long-term dependencies in data.

+LSTM networks are an extension of recurrent neural networks (RNNs) mainly introduced to handle situations where RNNs fail.
+Talking about RNN, it is a network that works on the present input by taking into consideration the previous output (feedback) and storing in its memory for a short period of time (short-term memory).

 The project uses the following steps to predict the stock price: